 Avoid the temptation to do everything for your loved one.
-By monitoring rather than being overly protective, dementia patients can retain their valued independence while knowing that someone is nearby in case they need assistance.
-Consider moving some personal care activities to the morning, if possible, since dementia symptoms tend to be less severe during the early hours of the day.
+By tracking rather than being overly protective, dementia patients can retain their valued independence whilst knowing that someone is nearby in case they need assistance.
+Consider moving some personal care tasks to the morning, if at all possible, since dementia symptoms tend to be less intense during the early hours of the day.

-You can further encourage independence by giving your loved one choices (“Would you like a bath or shower today?”) and asking permission before giving assistance (“Do you need some help brushing your hair today?”).
-In some cases, seniors are more combative with family members because they feel embarrassed or helpless.
+You can further encourage independence by providing your loved one choices (“Would you like a bath or shower today?”)
+And request permission before giving help (“Do you need some help brushing your hair now?”).
+Sometimes, seniors are more combative with family members because they feel ashamed or helpless.
 It can sometimes be helpful to hire a professional caregiver from an Annapolis home care agency who can provide assistance as-needed with the utmost dignity and respect.

 Get Help Today

-If you feel your loved one’s care needs are becoming too complex to manage alone, reach out to Home Care Assistance of Annapolis today.
-We are a trusted, local provider of in-home care, specializing in dementia and Alzheimer’s home care in Annapolis.
-Trust our highly trained and experienced caregivers to assist with tasks from personal care and medication reminders to light housekeeping and transportation.
-Call 443-302-2771 and schedule a complimentary, no-obligation with a friendly Care Manager today.
+We’re a trusted, local provider of in-home care, specializing in dementia and Alzheimer’s house care in Annapolis.
+Trust our highly trained and experienced caregivers to assist with jobs from personal care and medication reminders to light housekeeping and transportation.
+Call 443-302-2771 and schedule a complimentary, no-obligation using a friendly Care Manager today.